hbctraining/Training-modules/IntroR_ggplot2/README.md

 ## Introduction to R with ggplot2

 ### Description
-This repository has teaching materials for a **2-hour**, hands-on **Introduction to R** workshop.
+This repository has teaching materials for a **2-hour**, hands-on **Introduction to R** workshop led at a quick pace.
 The workshop will give participants an overview of the basics of R and RStudio.
 R is a simple programming environment that enables the effective handling of data, while providing excellent graphical support.
 RStudio is a tool that provides a user-friendly environment for working with R.

 These materials are intended to provide a **quick overview** of the R programming language and plotting with the ggplot2 package.